cosmatic-drift-14/cosmatic-drift/CONTRIBUTING.md

 it.
 This is to prevent you from wasting your time working on something that would not get merged.
 For large PRs we would prefer if you would create a design document outlining your changes.
 You can do this as a discord thread or a github issue.
 Github issues are preferred.

+### Licensing

+All content must be clearly identifiable as a license that we accept.
+If it is not, you need to reach out and get a written statement from the author that we are alright to use it under the terms of one of the licenses that we do accept.
+Ask a Project Lead before including content with a license not on this list.

+We accept the following licenses:
+- MIT (and similar licenses)
+- MPL 2.0 (without Exhibit B)
+- Public Domain equivalent licenses
+- CC-BY-SA (or anything from CC that is less restrictive)
+- CC-BY-SA-NC (note that this is not preferred for the reasons outlined [here](https://github.com/cosmatic-drift-14/cosmatic-drift/pull/549#discussion_r1976817869))

+We do not accept code under any version of the GNU GPL or AGPL.
+These licenses are used by a few space station forks.
+We would need a statement from the author stating that we are allowed to use it under a license on the above list if you intend to port code from a (A)GPL fork.